yyan115/DigiDucks/Project/DuckEngine/DigiDucks_ReadMe.txt

 * Put cut ingredient in pot that is on a stove
 * Boiling is complete once the pot undergoes a visible change in appearance/ progress bar is full/ SFX is played
-* How to use: Put pot on stove then ingredient in stove
+* How to use: Put pot on stove then chopped ingredient in stove

-6. Limited ingredients stock

-* Ingredients stock is limited and can run out

-7. Trash
+6. Trash

 * Able to trash holdable objects
+* Empties pot if soup is inside
 * How to use: Go to trash bin and press J while holding an object to trash it

-8. Restocking

-* Able to replenish ingredients stock
-* Interact with drone to choose ingredients to restock (a maximum of 4 at any given time)

-9. Ingredients assembly
+7. Ingredients assembly

 * Able to assemble ingredients on plate

-10. Maintenance Minigame

-* Reduces overload bar upon completion
-* Available minigames:
-   * Password Minigame:
-      * How to play: Enter the correct password

-11. Overload Bar

-* Overload bar is filled upon restock

-12. Routine Maintenance

-* Player has to complete a minigame (random) for maintenance to be considered complete
-* Minigames are able to reduce overload bar value

-13. NPC customers
+8. NPC customers

 * Orders are now delivered in the form of customers